MICR 3033 Cell & Molecular Biology 3hrs

 Exams The content of each exam is cumulative (means that it will cover all previously discussed topics).
 Additional reading (besides the officially adopted book) is strongly, firmly and emphatically advocated.
 Exams will be designed based on TOPIC (CONTENT) and NOT on a specific book or page numbers.
 Exams are comprehensive, but The First and Second Exams focus mainly on recent topics the FINAL EXAM will cover ALL topics taught during the course.

 In-Class and in-book Quizzes are meant to assist you to auto-evaluate progress during the course.
 In-class and in-book quizzes, will be managed via the Top Hat App.

-Extra Points Participation in the Spring Symposium is voluntary and a presentation is worth 150 extra points.
-For tour participation, a maximum of 150 points will be awarded per a blind peer evaluation scheme.
+Extra Points Participation in the Symposium is voluntary and a presentation is worth 100 extra points.
+For your participation, a maximum of 100 points will be awarded per a blind peer evaluation scheme.
 Because participation is voluntary, you must register to participate.
-Symposium will be held on April 5 and 6, 2-4 PM.
-Place TBA.
+Symposium will be held on Week 12.
+Dates, times and place TBA

 Guided Studies Every lecture will be followed by a guided study section consisting of a comprehensive set of questions to be answered individually.
 All questions for midterm and final examinations will be selected from the guided studies.